andreaulicna/42_ft_transcendence/README.md

 ## Project description
 ft_transcendence is the final project of the [42 Common Core](https://www.42prague.com/studies).
 The goal is to build a full-stack single page application where users can play Pong.
 The version you're seeing now, 42_praguescendence, was made by 42 Prague students aulicna, plouda and vbartos.

 The subject outlines a mandatory part, the tech stack, and multiple additional modules which complement the mandatory base part.
-Based on the subject's constrains, the tech stack consists of Vanilla JavaScript and Bootstrap for the front-end, Python Django for the back-end, and PostgreSQL for the database.
+Based on the subject's constraints, the tech stack consists of Vanilla JavaScript and Bootstrap for the front-end, Python Django for the back-end, and PostgreSQL for the database.

 Notable features include
 - Pong game running server-side;